Info

 Why is mid-century design so popular again today?

-The resurgence in popularity of mid-century design is not just a passing fad.
+The resurgence in popularity of mid-century design is not a short-lived trend.

 In an age of visual overload, there is a growing need for clarity and substance.
 Mid-Century embodies exactly that: